Most recent update: [July 22nd, 2022]

 History of Ethereum

 Ethereum has become one of the most recognizable platforms in the crypto space and is the second-largest cryptocurrency by market capitalization, second only to Bitcoin.
 The platform was founded in 2015 by Vitalik Buterin, however, it was first described in 2013 when the Ethereum whitepaper was launched.
 Ethereum’s ICO concluded in 2014 with the platform raising $18.4 million during their ICO.
+In September of 2022, Ethereum underwent a major change in the way its blockchain operates, switching from Proof-of-Work to Proof-of-Stake.

 Ethereum has eight co-founders in total, with Vitalik Buterin and Gavin Wood the two most essential co-founders.
 Vitalik Buterin is the most well-known of the founders, and it was he who authored the Ethereum whitepaper.
 Buterin is still actively involved with Ethereum.
 After Buterin, Gavin Wood is the second most important individual in Ethereum.
 It was Gavin who coded the first implementation of Ethereum in C++, he was also behind proposing Solidity as Ethereum’s programming language and was the first CTO of the Ethereum foundation.
 Wood later moved on to the Web3 Foundation.